 The telephone adviser will register you onto the survey and a member of the survey team will then contact you.
 If you are able to contact us by telephone in the first instance, it would help us if you could do so.
 If you are unable to contact us by telephone, for example if you have a hearing or speech impairment, please email iqvia.covid19survey@nhs.net

-To watch a video that shows how to take your blood with a finger prick test, see www.ndm.ox.ac.uk/covid-19/covid-19-infection-survey/video-guides
+To watch a video that shows how to take your blood with a finger prick test and a video on how to take a swab, see www.ndm.ox.ac.uk/covid-19/covid-19infection-survey/video-guides